schildwaechter/puppet-course/02_modules.md

 In particular, the nameservers have been switched to `0.debian.pool.ntp.org` through `3.debian.pool.ntp.org`.
 Now you also understand why we added the `--show-diff` option earlier.

+You will also see some deprecation warnings.
+This is caused by the fact that our version of the `ntp` module is slightly outdated while the `stdlib` module is current.
+This can be fixed by either downgrading `stdlib` to version 4.12.0 or upgrading `ntp`.
+We will do let later/

 Let's change that.
 Instead of just including the module with the default settings as we did above, let's give it some parameters
 ```puppet